thomasaarholt/prism-em.github.io/tutorialSuperSTEM.md

 &nbsp;
 <a name="step3"></a>
-## 3 - Set microscope parameters and simulation settings.
+## 3 - Microscope parameters and simulation settings.

 In the following sections, I have highlighted each `Prismatic` setting using <span style="color:red">**bold red text**</span>.
 This is to ensure that you can easily find the parameters used in this tutorial.